allthingslinux/gitcord/docs/src/getting-started/installation.md

 # Installation

-This guide will walk you through installing and setting up GitCord on your Discord server.
+Set up GitCord on your Discord server.

-## Prerequisites
+## What You Need

 - Python 3.8 or higher
 - A Discord bot token
-- Discord server with appropriate permissions
+- Discord server with admin permissions

-## Step 1: Clone the Repository
+## Step 1: Get the Code

 ```bash
 git clone https://github.com/evolvewithevan/gitcord.git